micha7a/femto-lippmann/README.md

 Before pushing to the project, you should also run unit tests in `tests` directory, and adding more tests is always welcome ;)

-## TODOs

- - replace old functionality:
-    - equivalent patterns
-    - adding index of refraction in arbitrary place
-    - add saturation lines to plots
-    - double pulse example
- - make some parts of material non modifiable (or make the composite material more sophisticated)
- - add a (white) wave
- - make wave theory 3D
- - plot colors

 ## License